askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 cymbal-staging  SYNCED         9ddcede            main         2021-05-06T15:25:40Z  INSTALLED
 ```

-7. Verify that the constraint is deployed to the cymbal-dev cluster.
+**7. Verify that the constraint is deployed to the cymbal-dev cluster.**

 ```
 kubectl get constraint